 If the information is wrong this will fall on you, even if it was the ATO that pre-filled it out.

 - Guessing or estimating your total income and paid tax

 While you’re filling out your return, you must use the exact figures of both your total income and the tax you’ve paid.
 The ATO will have access to this information and will compare the numbers to submit to what they have in their records.

 Being even just a few dollars off can catch the attention of the ATO, so always make sure that the information you’re providing is accurate.

-Making these mistakes is easy, and we recommend working with a tax accountant to make sure that all your information is filled out correctly and in compliance with the current laws and guidelines.
-Not only with this help you avoid an audit, but you may also be surprised at what deductions you can claim and how you can ensure that you get the best tax return possible.
+Making these mistakes is easy, and we recommend working with the best accountant to make sure that all your information is filled out correctly and in compliance with the current laws and guidelines.
+Not only with this help, you avoid an audit, but you may also be surprised at what deductions you can claim and how you can ensure that you get the best tax return possible.